 Battery Failure Caused By Temperature

 Temperature variations or incorrect temperature is the most common cause of UPS battery failure.
 You can only get optimum performance and the manufacturer’s stated average life if the battery operates within the 22-25 ºC range.
-When temperature drop below 22 ºC the battery will sustain damage while underperforming.
+When the temperature drops below 22 ºC the battery will sustain damage while underperforming.
 On the other hand, operating at a temperature above 25ºC will increase battery capacity while drastically shortening battery life.

 Generally speaking, every 8 ºC temperature rise cuts the battery life in half.
 As such, operating the battery at a temperature of 35 ºC can reduce the expected 5-10 years of battery life by half.